parisepigenetics/bibs/_cluster/training_230612/training.md

 The full list of variables is visible [here](https://slurm.schedmd.com/sbatch.html).

 # Job arrays
-Job arrays allow to start the same job a lot of times (same executable, same resources).
+Job arrays allow to start the same job a lot of times (same executable, same resources) on different files for example.
 If you add the following line to your script, the job will be launch 6 times (at the same time), the variable `$SLURM_ARRAY_TASK_ID` taking the value 0 to 5.

 ```
 #SBATCH --array=0-5